Dana X. Bible: Career

 Bible began his coaching career at Brandon Prep School in Shelbyville, Tennessee.
 Mississippi College recruited him to coach in 1912, and he was recruited to coach for Texas A&M University in 1916.

 In his college football coaching career, Bible compiled a record of 198–72–23.
 His teams had winning records in thirty of the thirty-three seasons he coached.
 Bible twice won ten games in a season.
-Bible also coached baseball and basketball at Texas A&M. During his hiatus from Texas A&M in 1918, Bible served as pilot in World War I.
+Bible also coached baseball and basketball at Texas A&M. During his hiatus from Texas A&M in 1918, Bible served as a pilot in World War I.

-Bible's 1917 Texas A&M Aggies football team was undefeated, untied, and did not surrender a single point all season outscoring opponents 270–0.
+Bible's 1917 Texas A&M Aggies football team was undefeated, untied, and did not surrender a single point all season, outscoring opponents 270–0.
 His 1919 Texas A&M Aggies football team repeated the feat, outscoring the opposition 275–0.
 The 1919 team was retroactively named a national champion by the Billingsley Report and the National Championship Foundation.
 Texas A&M football under Bible is the only college football program to hold all opponents scoreless in two separate seasons.

-In ten seasons at University of Texas at Austin, Bible brought the Longhorns football program to national prominence, winning three Southwest Conference championships, making three appearances at the Cotton Bowl Classic—two victorious, and placing in the final AP Poll rankings five times.
+In ten seasons at University of Texas at Austin, Bible brought the Longhorns football program to national prominence, winning three Southwest Conference championships, making three appearances at the Cotton Bowl Classic—two victorious, and placing in the final AP poll rankings five times.

 While at Texas, University of Chicago coach Clark Shaughnessy contacted Bible to organize a clinic on the T formation.
 Along with Frank Leahy of the University of Notre Dame, they helped create the T formation revolution.
 Bible was elected to the College Football Hall of Fame in 1951, the Texas Sports Hall of Fame in 1959, the Longhorn Hall of Honor in 1960, and the Texas A&M Athletic Hall of Fame in 1966.
 He was the 1954 recipient of the Amos Alonzo Stagg Award.

 Bible served on the National Collegiate Football Rules Committee for 25 years, and was president of the American Football Coaches Association.
 His book, Championship Football, was published in 1947.